Pedagogies and Evidence-Based Teaching Practices

 Inclusive Teaching Practices

-Students are why we are all here!
+Students are why we are here!
 These materials look at ways to create educational environments that welcome UAA's students, reflect Alaska's cultural diversity, reduce barriers to online learning, and encourage respect and understanding of diverse groups.
 Try some of these strategies to help students succeed in your course and beyond.

 Assessing Learning